Rödermark-Ober Roden station

 Rödermark-Ober Roden station (Bahnhof Rödermark-Ober Roden) is the station of the Rödermark suburb of Ober-Roden in the German state of Hesse.
-It is the southern terminus of line S1 of the Rhine-Main S-Bahn and a stop for Regionalbahn services on the Dreieich Railway.
+It is the southern terminus of line S1 of the Rhine-Main S-Bahn and a stop for RB 61 Regionalbahn services on the Dreieich Railway.
 It is classified in station category 4 and is a hub for public transport.
 The station building is a listed building.

 History

 Ober-Roden was connected to the railway network in 1896 with the opening of the Rodgau Railway (Rodgaubahn), which connected Offenbach (Main) Hauptbahnhof via Ober-Roden to Dieburg on the Rhine-Main Railway.
 The first part of the present entrance building was built during its construction.
 The Dreieich Railway (Dreieichbahn) was opened in 1905, running from Buchschlag on the Main-Neckar Railway via Urberach.

 The modernisation of the Dreieich Railway began in 1997.
 Platform and tracks were rebuilt and preparations were made for the construction of a platform subway.

 The station was completely rebuilt for the upgrade of the Rodgau Railway in preparation for the extension of the S-Bahn in 2003.
 The platform access previously provided by a pedestrian bridge was replaced by a barrier-free subway.
 Since then there has been direct access on the main platform between the S-Bahn and the buses.
 The platforms for tracks 2-4 are connected by stairs and lifts to the subway.

 The conversion of the station forecourt to a substantial urban gateway began in the third quarter of 2013.
 The station building was renovated during this work.
 Various residential and shopping areas were incorporated in the building.
 A glass structure was planned on the site of the former northern building, which would house a catering business.